Skip to main content

 The rate of successful access requests that evaluated to Permit, Deny, Indeterminate, or NotApplicable, respectively.

-Note: Only requests that result in single decisions are included in the data for decision values.
+Only requests that result in single decisions are included in the data for decision values.

 To access the metrics data, you need to set up a configuration property in the deployment configuration file that includes the configuration of the metrics backend according to the chosen model to receive the data for visualization and/or further processing.

-Note: In this implementation, metrics are collected for requests served from the REST endpoint of ADS.
+In this implementation, metrics are collected for requests served from the REST endpoint of ADS.
 No extra features are implemented for the legacy SOAP endpoint.
 Any metrics data shown for the SOAP endpoint would be information produced by default by Dropwizard's Metrics library.

-2. Add the property metricsBackends:.
+2. Add the sub-property parameters.

 metricsBackends: